-With just one sprig of rosemary and almost a cup of mini chocolate chips, this loaf cake is fresh and fragrant with just the right amount of bittersweet chocolate scattered throughout.
+With one sprig of fresh rosemary and almost a cup of mini chocolate chips, this special loaf cake is fresh and fragrant with just the right amount of bittersweet chocolate scattered throughout.

-I've sent about 6 versions of this to school with Jimmy to leave in the teacher's lounge and it's become such a hit that at least one teacher has asked if I might be selling them ahead of the holidays.
-So that's how I knew I had nailed the recipe.
+During recipe testing, I sent about 6 versions of chocolate chip cake with rosemary to school with Jimmy for his colleagues in the teacher's lounge.
+It became such a hit that at least one teacher asked if I was selling them ahead of the holidays.
+How's that for high praise?

-If you prefer a straight up chocolate cake, definitely check out my chocolate pound cake recipe.
-You can always add some minced rosemary to the milk in that recipe for a different take on a rosemary and chocolate cake combo!
+If you prefer a classic chocolate loaf cake, you'll want to check out my chocolate pound cake recipe.
+You can always add some minced rosemary to the butter and sugar in that recipe for a different take on a rosemary and chocolate cake combo!

 Notes From Recipe Development

 To develop the recipe for this rosemary chocolate chip loaf cake, I had to use math.
 I know!
 But it was actually kind of fun.
-(Don't worry, you don't have to use math.)
+(Don't worry, you don't have to use math.
+I've done all the math for you.)

-Basically, every cake (and brownie, cookie, and bread) recipe you've ever made loosely follows a formula.
-In high-ratio butter cakes, for example, the eggs and liquid should to be equal to the amount of sugar by weight.
+Basically, every cake recipe you've ever made follows some simple ratios.
+For example, in high-ratio butter cakes like pound cakes, the eggs and liquid should to be equal to the amount of sugar by weight.
 And the amount of flour can be less than or equal to the amount of sugar.

 Within this set of ratios, each ingredient can be increased or decreased by about 20% to achieve your specific desired results, which is where recipe development comes in.
 The cake I made in class was my baseline, but then I took the recipe home and started adjusting those ratios.

-For example, my original recipe called for 5 whole eggs — that's not a lot of eggs in a pastry school kitchen, but at home that's a lot for me to ask you to use!
-So I decreased the amount of eggs and increased the amount of buttermilk so that the liquid and egg content stayed equal to the amount of sugar.
+For example, my class version of this recipe called for 5 large eggs — not a lot in a pastry school kitchen, but at home it's almost half a carton!
+So I decreased the amount of eggs, and added sour cream to the buttermilk to make sure that the liquid and egg content stayed equal to the amount of sugar.

 🍽 Mise en place (aka "the setup")